rinickolous/gcsga/README.md

 # GURPS Character Sheet Game Aid for FoundryVTT

 This system aims to aid GMs and players in playing on FoundryVTT using the GURPS system.
-The system is closely tied with the [GURPS Character Sheet by Richard Wilkes]: https://gurpscharactersheet.com
+The system is closely tied with the [GURPS Character Sheet by Richard Wilkes].

 ## Installation